 Subproperty of: E7 Activity.
-P14 carried out by (performed): E39 Actor an E8 Acquisition.
+P14 carried out by (performed): E39 Actor

-Scope note: This property identifies the E39 Actor or Actors who relinquish legal ownership as the result of

-The property will typically be used to describe a person donating or selling an object to a museum.
-In reality title is either transferred to or from someone, or both.
+Scope note: This property identifies the E39 Actor or Actors who relinquish legal ownership as the result of an E8 reality title is either transferred to or from someone, or both.